 In Australia, for example, feral cats have nearly wiped out millions of native rodents and small mammals.
 In fact, recent estimates place the death toll attributed to feral Australian cats at around 2 billion animals.
 It’s easy to see how numbers like that can wreak total havoc on an ecosystem.

-Another more domestic example of “pets running wild” is in Florida.
+Another domestic example of “pets running wild” is in Florida.
 Florida is home to some of the highest levels of invasive pets in the entire world.
-Relating to Sam the python’s story, pet Burmese pythons have escaped into the Everglades and have caused a modern ecological crisis.
+Relating to Sam the python’s story, Burmese pythons escaped into the Everglades and have caused a modern ecological crisis.
 Burmese pythons can now be found across much of the state, despite not being native to the region at all.

 - Burmese Python – A complete guide